 Dyslexia Cornwall offers a practical assessment to identify if coloured overlays can improve your ease and speed of reading.

 The assessments are carried out by an experience dyslexia adviser.

-The assessments take place at our Dyslexia Advice Centre or at other venues across Cornwall.
+The assessments take place at community venues across Cornwall.

 The assessments take up to 60 minutes to complete.

 Dyslexia Cornwall stocks high quality transparent overlay sheets and reading rulers in a range of colours to suit the needs of the individual.